Skip to main content

 Example 1.
 Enable Console Logging

-import { LogSinks, LogLevel, LogDomain } from 'cbl-reactnative';
+import { LogSinks, LogLevel, LogDomain } from '@couchbase/couchbase-lite-react-native';

 // Enable verbose logging for all domains